Configuration

 MXSUSBLoader

-An MXSUSBLoader resource describes a USB device in the mxs loader state.
+resource describes a USB device in the MXS loader

 MXSUSBLoader: